-Two scholarships of \$750 will be awarded each year to students majoring in the Politics, History and Economics degree program and/or pursuing the Micah Certificate.
+One scholarship of \$1,500 will be awarded each year to students majoring in the Politics, History and Economics degree program and/or pursuing the Micah Certificate.
 Students must have a 3.30 G.P.A. to qualify.
-Interested students must demonstrate a passion and commitment to the pursuit of economic and social justice and whose vocational objectives aim to restore positive, healthy, and co-operative workplace communities within Canada and around the world.
+Interested students must demonstrate a passion and commitment to the pursuit of economic and social justice and who have a vocational objective that aims to restore positive, healthy, and co-operative workplace communities within Canada and around the world.
 The successful applicant will demonstrate a willingness to engage fellow students and staff about workplace justice either in the area of labour relations, labour law or basic human rights.
-Preference for one of the two scholarships will be given to an international student.
 Students must provide a statement of involvement in university activities and a statement of career intent.